0x1B05/english/cnn10/content/20240308.typ

 ==== 原文

-Next up, we examined cutting-edge technology behind a human brain chip that can translate neural activity into commands on a computer.
+Next up, we examined a cutting-edge technology behind a human brain chip that can translate neural activity into commands on a computer.
 You may remember Elon Musk announced about 5 weeks ago that a person received the implant from his company Neuralink for the first time.
 But there are other companies like Synchron who have been implanting people in its clinical trial in the U.S. for years.
 CNN's Chief Medical Correspandent, doctor Sanjay Gupta, goes behind the scenes with the folks at Synchron to learn how this groundbreaking technology aims at changing lives for the better.

 Up, down, left, right.
 Everything you're watching happen on this screen right now is being controlled only with Mark's thoughts.

 So that just sent out a health notification.

 He describes it as contracting and relaxing his brain: It takes concentration.
-It's a pretty involve process.
+It's a pretty involved process.
 It's one I don't take lightly.

 This is all been pretty sudden for Mark.
 He was diagnosed with ALS in 2021.
 Mark has since lost control of his hands and arms.
 He would likely lose his voice.
 Markd didn't hesitate to sign a clinical trial to have this placed in his brain.
 It's called a stentrode.